 Can I use an egg substitute in low carb pancakes?

-I have used flax-egg and chia seed egg in these low carb pancakes before.
-They are delicious, but they don’t get the same rise as you would if you used eggs.
+Flax-egg and chia seed egg have been used in these low carb pancakes before.
+They come out delicious, but they don't get the same rise as you would if you used eggs.

 Low Carb Pancake Mixes

-There are a couple of low carb pancakes mixes available in stores and online.
-Always check ingredients before purchasing.
+There are a couple of low carb pancake mixes available in stores and online.
+Always check ingredients of each keto pancake mix before purchasing.